FoxoBread/ender3-v3-se-full-klipper/README.md

 ## Precompiled binaries
-* klipper12_type_c.bin   - for connection via type-c connector (USART1 PA10/PA9).
+* klipper.bin   - for connection via type-c connector (USART1 PA10/PA9).

-* klipper12_LCD_connector.bin  - for connection via IDC 10 pin LCD connector (USART3 PB11/PB10).
+Please note: I have not tried other serial connections.

-Please note: I have not tried the LCD binary.
 You are on your own for getting it to work with docker.

 ## Post installation steps:
 1. Setting UDEV permissions correctly for serial port.